 - Right in relation to automated decisions: you have the right not to have a decision which produces legal effects which concern you or which have a significant effect on you based only on automated processing, unless this is necessary for entering into a contract with you, it is authorised by law or you have given your permission for this.
 We will let you know if we make automated decisions, our legal reasons for doing this and the rights you have.

-Please note: Other than your right to object to the use of your data for direct marketing (and profiling to the extent used for the purposes of direct marketing), your rights are not absolute: they do not always apply in all cases and we will let you know in our correspondence with you how we will be able to comply with your request.
+Please note: Other than your right to object to us using your information for direct marketing (and profiling for the purposes of direct marketing), your rights are not absolute.
+This means they do not always apply in all cases, and we will let you know in our correspondence with you how we will be able to meet your request relating to your rights.

 If you make a request, we will ask you to confirm your identity if we need to, and to provide information that helps us to understand your request better.
 We have 21 days to respond to requests relating to automated decisions.
 For all other requests we have one month from receiving your request to tell you what action we have taken.

 If we do not meet your request, we will explain why.
 In order to exercise your rights, please contact us at email@example.com.

-If you have any questions, comments, complaints or suggestions in relation to this notice, or any other concerns about the way in which we process information about you, please contact our Privacy Team at firstname.lastname@example.org.
+If you have any questions, comments, complaints or suggestions relating to this notice, or any other concerns about the way in which we process information about you, please contact our Privacy Team at firstname.lastname@example.org.
 You can also use this address to contact our Data Protection Officer.

 You also have a right to make a complaint to your local privacy supervisory authority.
-Bupa’s main establishment is in the UK, where the local supervisory authority is the Information Commissioner:
+Our main establishment is in the UK, where the local supervisory authority is the Information Commissioner:

 Information Commissioner's Office